-Control and Perception in Networked and Automated Vehicles
+Control and Perception in Networked and Autonomous Vehicles

 In the theory part, we focus on distributing the control problem of multi-agent systems coupled via objective function or constraints using Distributed MPC (DMPC).
 Additionally, the course discusses the application in a multi-vehicle system, which prepares the participants for the practical lab work.

-If you cannot access the CPM Lab physically, stay tuned to our remote-access, which is under construction and expected to go online in mid-2021.
+If you cannot access the CPM Lab physically, stay tuned to our remote-access, which is under construction and expected to go online in Oct.
+2021.

 The course covers the following topics